 Park Hill Flats is Europe’s largest listed building, located just outside Sheffield city centre.
 The phase three refurbishment covers 13,000m2 and follows phase one (completed in 2011).
 It will run alongside the phase two refurbishment currently taking place.

-The flats are in poor condition; concrete railings were crumbling, some of the flats had been broken into and graffitied, and the building contained a significant amount of asbestos.
+The previous flats were in poor condition; concrete railings were crumbling, some of the flats had been broken into and graffitied, and the building contained a significant amount of asbestos.

 Flats will be knocked together to create the new cluster flats.
 Entrances to the flats will be on one level, with steps going up or down to main living areas and bedrooms.
 Each bedroom will be ensuite.
 The concrete walls will be left exposed, rather than covered.